-Dr. Abouaoun has served as a senior trainer and consultant for various international organizations since 1996 including for the Council of Europe since 2000.
-In 2001 he was appointed a member of the Reference Group established by the Directorate of Education-Council of Europe to supervise the drafting of COMPASS, a manual for human rights education.
-He further supervised the adaptation and the translation of COMPASS into Arabic, and its subsequent diffusion in the Arab region in 2003.
+Dr. Abouaoun served as a senior trainer and consultant for various international organizations since 1996, including the Council of Europe since 2000.
+In 2001, he was appointed a member of the Reference Group, established by the Directorate of Education-Council of Europe, to supervise the drafting of COMPASS, a manual for human rights education.
+He later supervised the manual's adaptation and translation into Arabic to be distributed throughout the Arab region in 2003.

-He is a visiting lecturer at Notre Dame University-Lebanon and Saint Joseph University-Lebanon on the subjects of human rights, civil society, advocacy and citizenship, and regularly contributes to publications throughout the MENA and the U.S. Dr. Abouaoun also serves on the Board of Directors of several organizations in the MENA region.
+Dr. Abouaoun is a visiting lecturer at Notre Dame University-Lebanon and Saint Joseph University-Lebanon on the subjects of human rights, civil society, advocacy and citizenship.
+He regularly contributes to publications throughout the MENA region and the United States, while serving on the board of directors for several regional organizations.

 Dr. Abouaoun holds a Master of Business Administration and Management and is a Doctor of Dental Surgery.